karlobrien/docs/docs/standard/serialization/basic-serialization.md

 [!INCLUDE [binary-serialization-warning](../../../includes/binary-serialization-warning.md)]

-The easiest way to make a class serializable is to mark it with the <xref:System.SerializableAttribute> as follows.
+The easiest way to make a class serializable is to mark it with the <xref:System.Serializable> Attribute as follows.

 ```csharp
 [Serializable]